-I am pleased that it was a European Chapter that proposed an amendment of our constitution which was accepted with broad agreement, to open the EC up for at least those regions who are fully operative, to elect an additional Vice President in case they have nobody on the EC.
-The "Danish Amendment" is an expression of a strong spirit of worldwide friendship, mutual respect and global commitment which we all in the ILAE have reason to be proud of.
-The wording of the amendment makes it clear that we will not be moving from a global organisation, with a central administration interacting with the chapters, to a multiregional network.
+I am pleased that it was a European Chapter that proposed an amendment of our constitution, which was accepted with broad agreement, to open the EC up for at least those regions who are fully operative, to elect an additional Vice President in case they have nobody on the EC.
+The "Danish Amendment" is an expression of a strong spirit of worldwide friendship, mutual respect and alobal commitment which we all in the ILAE have reason to be proud of.
+The wording of the amendment makes it clear that we will not be moving from a global organisation. with a central administration interacting with the chapters, to a multiregional network.
 But the experiences and wisdom created in the regions by their commissions will be integrated to enrich and improve our alobal agenda.

-The new EC, during its first meeting on September 1, has already defined criteria to consider a region as "fully operative", and these have been brought to the attention of the regions who right now are not present on the EC and may get the right to vote for an additional Vice President.
+The new EC, during its first meeting on September 1, has already defined criteria to consider a region as "fully operative", and these have been brought to the attention of the regions who right now are not present on the EC.
+The Asia and Oceanian region has already fulfilled the criteria and is presently voting for an additional Vice President.